Types and Properties of Label Adhesives

 - Permanent Adhesives: The name says it all.
 These adhesives provide a stronger bond with the item that they are applied to.
 If you try to remove these adhesives, there are chances of damaging the label, item, or both.
 Permanent adhesives are cost-effective and are used in a wide range of applications.

 - Removable Adhesives: These types of adhesives do not peel off easily.
 They can be removed from the surface, as and when required, without damaging the surface or the label.
 When the label is removed, these adhesives stay with the label.
-Thus, the label can be applied to other surface after removing from the first.
+Thus, the label can be applied to other surfaces after removing from the first.

 Properties of Label Adhesives